The Development of HIV Vaccines

 At a time when many infectious diseases were being brought or kept under control with global vaccination efforts in the 1990s, the human immunodeficiency virus (HIV), only identified in 1984, infected millions worldwide.
-From 1990 to 2000 the number of people living with HIV rose from 8 million to 27 million; since the beginning of the HIV/Acquired Immune Deficiency Syndrome (AIDS) epidemic, AIDS has claimed almost 30 million lives.[1]
+From 1990 to 2014 the number of people living with HIV rose from 8 million to 36.9 million; since the beginning of the HIV/Acquired Immune Deficiency Syndrome (AIDS) epidemic, AIDS has claimed more than 34 million lives.

-HIV is a major public health concern not only because it can’t yet be prevented by vaccination, but also because those it infects are infected for life with a virus that wipes out their immune system - making them more prone to other infections.
+HIV is a major public health concern not only because it can’t yet be prevented by vaccination, but also because those it infects are infected for life with a virus that targets their immune system - making them more prone to other infections.
 The virus kills immune T helper cells called CD4+ cells, which are the coordinators of the human immune system.
 This is where the “Acquired Immune Deficiency Syndrome” name comes from: when HIV kills enough CD4+ cells, the infected person’s immune system is unable to fight off infections it could ordinarily control.
-Patients are more susceptible to all infections, including those it could normally fight off, such as types of pneumonia, tuberculosis, and shingles, as well as certain cancers.[2]
 When the number of CD4+ cells drops below a certain point, a person is considered to have progressed from HIV infection to AIDS.
+People with AIDS are more susceptible to many types of infections, including those it could normally fight off, including types of pneumonia, tuberculosis, and shingles, as well as certain cancers.

-While antiretroviral treatments have drastically improved life expectancy and quality of life for HIV patients, preventing HIV infection is still a primary goal, especially for developing countries that are hardest hit by the pandemic and cannot afford treatments.
+While antiretroviral treatments have drastically improved life expectancy and quality of life for people living with HIV, preventing HIV infection is still a primary goal, especially for developing countries that are hardest hit by the pandemic and cannot afford treatments.
 Decades of effort have been spent, and continue to be made, toward developing an HIV vaccine.

 This particular virus, however, poses unique challenges to vaccine development.